claremacrae/obsidian-repos-downloader/README.md

 ### How do I update repos I have already downloaded?

-In this early release, there is no mechanism to update any repos that have already been downloaded.
+This is now done automatically, via `git pull`, for repos that have already been cloned.

-You can do this via `git pull`, although you would need to script the running of that in every plugin and theme directory.

-**Workaround**: delete the existing downloads, and run the script again.

 ### What order are plugins and themes downloaded in?